qvt/qvtr2coq/README.md

 For demonstration, we used the framework to generate a CTT specification from the well-known UML2RDBMS example transformation.
 The specification is then verified in a manual step and an implementation is extracted.

-For additional details on this use case please consult our publication.
+For additional details on this use case, please consult our publication.

 ## Features

-The project consists of three Xtend-based transformations:
+The project consists of three Xtend-based transformations for encoding QVT-R in Coq,

 * *QVTr2Coq* translates QVTd programs to Coq specifications;
 * *Ecore2Coq* translates Ecore metamodels to Coq specifications;